SingularDTV/snglsDAO-whitepaper/README.md

 ## I. INTRO
 The commons: cultural resources accessible by all members of society

 In our modern world the commons have been privatized into siloed architectures where large companies with shadowy equity holders can influence the discourse that could once flow freely over the networks.
 From the dark corners of the internet a force of light was released into the world using a trustless mechanism that removed the siloed architectures and gave the commons back to the people, a gift from an anonymous entity going by the name of Satoshi Nakamoto.
 Having different participants with alternative incentives that compete with each other in the system, they created a self-sustaining public currency that we call Bitcoin.
-SNGLS DAO plans on using a similar self-sustaining mechanism to deliver a public media distribution utility.
+The snglsDAO plans on using a similar self-sustaining mechanism to deliver a public media distribution utility.
 We ask ourselves, not what content can do for our platform, but what can our platform do for content?
 We don’t know the final outcome of this grand experiment.
 All we can do is show you how it begins.
 Where it goes, is a choice left to you.

 ## II.
 WEB3 Tech Stack